Anteru/liara/docs/source/metadata.rst

 Metadata
 ========

-The default page metadata consists of:
+The default site metadata consists of:

 * ``title``: The site title.
 * ``description``: A description of the site.